Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 A link to the Drug and Alcohol Policy is available in the Catalog and Handbook under the Drug and Alcohol Policy.

-Under the Drug-Free Schools and Communities Act (DFSCA) and in accordance with the Drug-Free Schools and Campuses Regulations (EDGAR), KHSC-KansasCOM is required to have a drug and alcohol abuse and prevention policy and distribute this policy annually to all employees and students.
-This policy must outline KHSC-KansasCOM’s prevention, education, and intervention efforts, and consequences that may be applied by both KHSC-KansasCOM and external authorities for policy violations.
+Under the Drug-Free Schools and Communities Act (DFSCA) and in accordance with the Drug-Free Schools and Campuses Regulations (EDGAR), KHSU-KansasCOM is required to have a drug and alcohol abuse and prevention policy and distribute this policy annually to all employees and students.
+This policy must outline KHSU-KansasCOM’s prevention, education, and intervention efforts, and consequences that may be applied by both KHSU-KansasCOM and external authorities for policy violations.
 The law also requires that individuals be notified of possible health risks associated with the use and abuse of alcohol and other drugs, and sources of assistance for problems that may arise as a result of use.

 Scope

-This policy applies to all employees, students, applicants for employment, customers, third-party contractors, and all other persons who participate in KHSC-KansasCOM’s education programs and activities, including third-party visitors on-campus.
+This policy applies to all employees, students, applicants for employment, customers, third-party contractors, and all other persons who participate in KHSU-KansasCOM’s education programs and activities, including third-party visitors on-campus.
 This policy addresses drug and alcohol abuse and prevention efforts.

-KHSC-KansasCOM Alcohol and Other Drugs Policy
+KHSU-KansasCOM Alcohol and Other Drugs Policy

 For the purposes of this policy, the term “drug” includes: